 Practical Ways that the Yoga Philosophy of Hatha Practice Benefits Your Spirit Mind and Body

 Hatha Yoga exercise practice and Yoga Philosophy have stood the test of time as they have been explored for some 5000 or more years.
-Hatha Yoga exercise stimulates health and overall well-being by stretching your physical ability and mental ability to maintain a tranquil mind the practice challenges you stretch and yet avoid straining whereby you see clearly and thus discover the asana, or pose, that is currently just right for you.
-Yogic stretching always includes breath awareness as breathing is considered to be the link between the body and the mind.
-Hatha yoga exercise incorporates the stretching exercises of the asanas.
+Hatha Yoga exercise stimulates health and overall well-being by stretching your physical ability and mental ability to maintain a tranquil mind as the practice challenges you stretch and yet avoid straining.
+This allows you to see clearly and thus discover the asana, or pose, that is currently just right for you.
 Yogic stretching always includes breath awareness as breathing is considered to be the link between the body and the mind.

 One way that Yoga Philosophy is revealed by your stance – on the physical level this is explored via standing on your own two feet…

 Yoga Philosophy of Nonduality – How to Shift from the Limited Local to the Global View”>Nonduality – How to Shift from the Limited Local to the Global View

 whеn thе focus іѕ оn thеm, уеt whеn

 seeing is allowed tо bе global

 іt іѕ clear thаt аll waves are simply thе

 expression of a deeper common source –

 yet whеn thеу relax thаt focus